-- Design is a combination of hardened metal bollards (fixed and retractable), urns, wall signage, and benches. - Fixed and retractable bollards measure 30" in height and 7" in diameter for visual continuity between the two types. - Bollards will have a decorative bronze cover with the Smithsonian logo at the top and bush hammered detail mid-level on the shaft. - Two fixed bollards will be placed between the porte cochere piers aligned with the second colonnette. - Two (2) double-sided open metal slat benches are proposed on each side of the porte cochere. - At the north entrance accessible walkways, perimeter security is accomplished through bollards, hardened urn pedestals, engraved signage walls, and hardened benches. - Perimeter security stone components will use a gray-brown granite.
+- Design is a combination of hardened metal bollards (fixed and retractable), urns, wall signage, and benches. - Fixed and retractable bollards measure 30" in height and 7" in diameter for visual continuity between the two types. - Bollards will have a decorative bronze cover with the Smithsonian logo at the top and bush hammered detail mid-level on the shaft. - Two fixed bollards will be placed between the porte cochere piers aligned with the second colonnette. - Two (2) double-sided open metal slat benches are proposed on each side of the porte cochere. - At the north entrance accessible walkways, perimeter security is accomplished through bollards, hardened urn pedestals, engraved signage walls, and hardened benches with granite base and ends - Use of Olympic Black or Prairie Brown granite for the perimeter security elements is undetermined.